-You need sugar, high-quality merengue, and water.
-I bought Wilton merengue at Michael’s and the cheapest sugar I could find.
+You need sugar, high-quality meringue, and water.
+I bought Wilton meringue at Michael’s and the cheapest sugar I could find.
 (You don’t eat the sugar skulls!
 So the quality of the sugar doesn’t matter.)
-To make 40 medium skulls, you’ll need 10 lbs. of sugar, a 1/2 cup of merengue, and 7 tablespoons of water.
+To make 40 medium skulls, you’ll need 10 lbs. of sugar, a 1/2 cup of meringue, and 7 tablespoons of water.

 Mix the sugar in a large bowl with your hands until if feels like sand.

 Then you put the sugar in the mold and pack it.
 Using an extra piece of cardboard, scrape the back until it’s smooth (see video at 1 minute 10 seconds).
 Then place cardboard over the back and turn over.

 Repeat until you have as many as you need (make a few extra in case a few break) and let dry for 24 hours.
 You can let them dry out overnight for 8 or more hours, but I think 24 is safer.
 Make sure they are left in a dry place.
 If there’s moisture in the air they won’t dry properly.

 Once they’re done, it’s time to make the Royal Icing to decorate.
 Remember, you don’t eat the skulls or the icing.
 The icing is more like a paste.
 For enough icing to decorate 40 skulls, mix 2 lbs. of powdered sugar, 1/2 cup of merengue, and 2/3 cup water in a standing mixer and beat until stiff peaks form – about 10 minutes.

 Separate the icing into bowls and use food coloring to make any colors you want.
 We made black, yellow, red, blue, and green.
 Place frosting in pastry bags to decorate.